pierrejay/EZLink/README.md

 - Keep processing loops short inside callbacks to avoid the sender waiting for a response.
 If you need to perform long operations, consider using an asynchronous pattern with a second message to indicate the outcome of the operation.
 - If you need fully async interactions, do not rely on the built-in synchronous request/response calls.
 Instead, use your own logic with unidirectional messages.
 - If you see errors like `ERR_BUSY_RECEIVING`, it means a partial frame capture is ongoing.
 Wait or poll more frequently to allow the library to finish capturing the frame.
-- For debugging, enabling `SIMPLECOMM_DEBUG` can help identify framing or registration issues quickly.
+- For debugging, enabling `EZLINK_DEBUG` can help identify framing or registration issues quickly.

 ## Testing & Validation